cmda-bt/pt-course-20-21/readme.md

 *   [GitHub][gh] — Main source of information, slides, assignments and more
 *   [Microsoft Teams][teams] — General chatter and Q&A
 *   [Brightspace][brightspace] — Schedulers, rubrics and grading

+> This course doesn't have office hours.
+Teachers have limited time to help you outside of class.
+Attendance to class is not compulsory.
+80% of success in this course is showing up, so show up and come prepared with your questions.

 If you have questions: